pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 [ArcGIS Server](https://enterprise.arcgis.com/en/server/), [GeoServer](https://geoserver.org) and
 [pygeoapi](https://pygeoapi.io).

-We've selected mapserver for this training, because of its robustness, ease of configuration and low resource consumption.
+We've selected MapServer for this training, because of its robustness, ease of configuration and low resource consumption.
 MapServer is configured using a configuration file: called the [mapfile](https://www.mapserver.org/mapfile/).
 The mapfile defines metadata for the dataset and how users interact with the dataset, mainly the colour scheme (legend) to draw a map of a dataset.